 How gifts to minors are taxed

-If you give an amount up to $14,000 to each child each year, your gifts do not count toward the $5.49 million of gifts you are allowed to give in a lifetime before triggering the gift tax.
+If you give an amount up to $14,000 to each child each year, your gifts do not count toward the $5.49 million of gifts you are allowed to give in a lifetime before triggering the gift tax in 2017.
 But what counts as a gift to a minor?

 - Gifts made outright to the minor